Annmixiu/DANet/README.md

 * The first and second picture show the output of the time-frequency attention module.
 * The third and fourth picture show the output of the calibration fusion module.
-* We can find that the features emphasize harmonic and F0 components of the dominant melody in the first and third picture, while the features emphasize accompaniment and noise components in the second and fourth picture (the alternative view is that the features emphasize harmonic and F0 components of the dominant melody in a reverse fashion).
+* We can find that the features emphasize harmonic and F0 components of the dominant melody in the first and third picture, while the features emphasize accompaniment and noise components in the second and fourth picture (the alternative view is that the features reversely emphasize harmonic and F0 components of the dominant melody).

 ### Comprehensive result